alteryx/promote-python/README.md

 [DB Lookup](examples/db-lookup) - lookup a value in a database

 [Ensemble Model](examples/ensemble-model) - build and deploy an ensemble model.

+[Naivebayes Pomegranate](examples/naivebayes-pomegranate) - an Naive Bayes model using the pomegranate packages

 [Weather Model](examples/weather-model) - send Lat/Lon data and get real-time weather data and classify temperature.